sheikhalif/marioProcessing/README.md

 6/5 : designed main menu
 6/6 : main menu buttons have hover animations and they lead to levels
 6/7 : designed and implemented tutorial level and worked on death screen
+6/8 : added functionality to death screen and did end of level screen